rossbrancati/rossbrancati/README.md

-Interested in applying data science methods to understand human movement patterns
+Interested in optimizing human performance, data science, and machine learning.